Lessinghof, 1930–1931. Architect: Thomas Wechs. Photo: Daniela Christmann

 The horizontal orientation of the building is emphasized by the horizontal window formats and the flat roof.

-The continuous smooth facade facing the street is only interrupted by the projecting roofs of the building entrances.
+Its continuous smooth facade facing the street is only interrupted by the projecting roofs of the building entrances.

 The courtyard-side facade is characterized by superimposed semi-circular balconies that emphasize the central axis of each house unit.